CA Supreme Court Appears Poised to Side with Insurance Companies

 We have previously written about the very important California Court of Appeals decision handed down in the case of Howell v.
 Hamilton Meats and Provisions‚ Inc. which clarified that the collateral source rule is still the law in California‚ thereby permitting injured people to recover the full amounts of their medical bills from the negligent party rather than just the amount “paid” by their insurance company via monetary payment.
-You can read the prior articles and the Court of Appeals opinion here and here.
+You can read a prior article and the Court of Appeals opinion here.

 Now‚ after the California Supreme Court heard oral arguments during the appeal‚ it appears that the highest court in the state is poised to side with insurance companies and drastically limit or change the collateral source rule–for the benefit of negligent parties and their insurance companies.
 That is the exact OPPOSITE rationale for why the collateral source rule exists: the tortfeasor should not benefit for the foresight of the injured person in purchasing and then paying for health insurance prior to the accident‚ sometimes for years.